 Your Legacy Gift Can Provide:

-Legacy and planned gifts allow Montshire to pursue innovative opportunities and ideas such as new educational initiatives, partnerships, and exhibit development.
+- Support for innovation: Legacy and planned gifts allow the Montshire to pursue innovative opportunities and ideas such as new educational initiatives, partnerships, and exhibit development.

-Gifts to Montshire's endowment increase the annual revenue generated by these funds, allowing the Museum to weather variations in earned revenues.
-A simple way to continue your support is to "endow" your annual gift with a bequest that is 20 times the value of your yearly contribution.
+- Stability: Gifts to the Montshire’s endowment increase the annual revenue generated by these funds, allowing the Museum to weather variations in earned revenues.
+A simple way to continue your support is to “endow” your annual gift with a bequest that is 20 times the value of your yearly contribution.

 Donors of all ages and means can include a gift to the Montshire in their wills.
 Bequests of all sizes help ensure the Museum’s future.